pmunts/arm-mcu/README.txt

        lightweight_strncasecmp() to conio.c.
      * 19 September 2017 -- Upgraded binutils to 2.29, gcc to 7.2.0, and
        gdb to 8.0.1.
+     * 9 April 2019 -- The framework here for using [9]ARM MbedOS has been
+       greatly improved and streamlined.
+Compiling the OS takes quite a while, so it is now built as a library once for each target platform and saved in ~/.mbedos.
+This speeds up building and rebuilding applications.

 Git Repository

-   The source code is available at: [9]http://git.munts.com/arm-mcu
+   The source code is available at: [10]http://git.munts.com/arm-mcu

    Use the following command to clone it:

    git clone http://git.munts.com/arm-mcu.git
    _______________________________________________________________________

-   Questions or comments to Philip Munts [10]phil@munts.net
+   Questions or comments to Philip Munts [11]phil@munts.net

    I am available for custom system development (hardware and software) of products using these ARM microcontrollers.